pingcap/dm/docs/RFCS/20211008_dml_execution_optimization.md

 Some users' write logic is: one INSERT statement followed by multiple UPDATE statements in a short time.
 We consider merging these DMLs into one INSERT statement, which can reduce the number of SQL synchronized to downstream.

 ```
-# Assuming that UPDATE statement does not update the primary/unique key.
+# Assuming that UPDATE statement does not update the primary key.
+If no primary key, choose a UNIQUE NOT NULL Key.
-# If UPDATE statement update the primary/unique key, split it into one DELETE AND one INSERT statement.
+# If UPDATE statement update the primary key, split it into one DELETE AND one INSERT statement.
-# For multiple unique keys, treat all primary keys and unique keys as one big primary key.
 # X means this situation will not happen.
 INSERT + INSERT => X
 INSERT + UPDATE => INSERT